johnjacobsen/IntroDataScienceProject/README.md

 # IntroDataScienceProject
-A project written in python for an introductory data science class
+A project written in python for an introductory data science class using JupyterHub